Roadmap to Self-Driving cars 2025: leading carmakers’ roadmap and strategy to commercialize Autonomous Driving

 What is the status of AD regulation in Europe and the U.S?
 What is the impact on L3 deployment?

 Which geography presents the most favourable environment for deployment of Level 3?

 Clear guidance on the safe and secure development, testing and deployment of AV technologies is necessary as well as harmonisation of homologation standards or vehicle certification in order to comply with safety standards.

-Higher level of automation require augmented sensor set, architecture and enhanced robustness
+A higher level of automation requires augmented sensor set, architecture and enhanced robustness

 A Mobileye executive has recently described the challenge and complexity of launching SAE L4, i.e. Highly-autonomous cars which are equipped with chauffeur driving and valet parking features among others, with putting a man on the moon.

 Further development in machine learning is required in the area of maps and image processing, to improve object recognition and subsequently decision-making in split-second timeframe.
 Tesla and Ford have announced developments in this area together with some leading Tier-1s.